forknoteTeam/forknote/README.md

 * will transfer 10 coins to address Ftwkidoisij with ID 475iuoj and 30 coins to Ftwieojfso

 10. Solo mining using CPU
-* miner --daemon-address localhost:43302 --address yourwalletaddresshere --threads 4 --log-level 5 from command line or create .bat file
+* miner --daemon-address localhost:43302 --address yourwalletaddresshere --threads 4 --log-level 5 from command line or create miner.bat file
 * --threads 4 (max number of CPUs to use)
 * --log-level 5 (can be set 1-5)